2023 ACA 6055/6056 reporting and new guidance

 State reporting requirements

-Individuals are no longer subject to a federal IRS penalty if they do not comply with the federal individual mandate coverage requirement under the ACA.
-However, Washington, D.C., California, New Jersey, Rhode Island and Vermont have initiated their own Individual Mandate requirement for residents.
-These states have both federal and state tax requirements.
-UnitedHealthcare submits the FI 1095-B forms to the state tax revenue department and the ALE and ASO must submit the 1095-C to the tax revenue department by the required date.
-For Rhode Island groups the form must be submitted to the Rhode Island Revenue Department by Jan.
-31, 2022, rather than March 31, 2022.
+- These states have both federal and state tax requirements.
+UnitedHealthcare submits the FI 1095-B forms to the state tax revenue department and the ALE and ASO must submit the 1095-C to the tax revenue department by the required date

-- For All Savers, UnitedHealthcare prepares the 1095-B forms, which the employer then provides to their subscribers and to the IRS.
+- For All Savers/Level Funded, UnitedHealthcare prepares the 1995-B forms, which the employer then provides to their subscribers and to the IRS

 - ASO groups may request a custom eligibility report to include month-by-month coverage that is available for a fee.

-The IRS believes that because reporting entities have had six years to implement reporting requirements, there is no longer a need to provide transitional good faith relief for furnishing statements to individuals under Sections 6055 and 6056.
+The IRS eliminated the ability to provide transitional good faith relief for furnishing statements to individuals under Sections 6055 and 6056.
 Such relief covered incorrect or incomplete information, including tax identification numbers (TINs) or dates of birth, reported on information returns or statements, but it did not cover failure to file timely.
-Accordingly, the IRS is discontinuing transitional good faith relief with respect to furnishing statements after tax year 2020.
+Accordingly, the IRS discontinued transitional good faith relief with respect to furnishing statements after tax year 2020.

 For questions, please contact your broker or UnitedHealthcare representative.